Trinh-Tan-Dat/Ec2-Instance-Scheduler/README.md

 ## Step 1: Create a Period using AWS CLI
 To create a new period name `custom-hours`,

+Create new Period with begintime at 10am and endtime at 23h59pm.
 Change `table-name` with name of table in dynamoDB

 ```sh